2025-ilaria/project-/sparql-queries.md

 foto

-While the first and the second links refer to “Archivio” and “Biblioteca”, the third link is the correct one for the Teatro Massimo and we identified it as the IRI.
+While the first and the second links refer to “Archivio” and “Biblioteca”, the third link is the correct one for the Teatro Massimo and we identified it as the <a href="https://it.wikipedia.org/wiki/Internationalized_Resource_Identifier">IRI</a>.

-📍IRI of Teatro Massimo
+<a href="http://dati.beniculturali.it/iccd/schede/resource/CulturalInstituteOrSite/S012166_Teatro_Massimo"><strong>📍IRI of Teatro Massimo</strong></a>
 We noticed that only very limited information about this theatre was provided.
 This observation became the starting point of our investigation.

-## Query 3: Checking the information of another theatre to compare
+## Query 3️⃣: Checking the information of another theatre to compare
-We run the exact same query as Query 1 for other theatres, like the Teatro Comunale di Bologna, to compare the results with Teatro Massimo di Palermo and identify possibile gaps:
+We run the exact same query as Query 2 for other theatres, like the <a href= "https://it.wikipedia.org/wiki/Teatro_Comunale_(Bologna)">Teatro Comunale di Bologna</a>, to compare the results with Teatro Massimo di Palermo and identify possibile gaps:

 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>